Inpatient vs Outpatient Drug Rehab

 Outpatient Treatment: Flexible and Accessible Care

-Outpatient treatment offers a less intensive yet effective option for those with mild to moderate OUD or specific circumstances that favor a more flexible approach.
+Outpatient treatment offers a less intensive yet practical option for those with mild to moderate OUD or specific circumstances that favor a more flexible approach.
 It is best suited for individuals who:

 1. Experience Mild to Moderate Addiction